GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: Benchmarking VLMs

-Our benchmark highlights a failure in goal understanding.
-In Figure \ref{fig:Instruction Understanding Error Examples}, three models (o3, gpt-5-chat-latest, and gemini-2.5-pro) all respond “Yes,” claiming that the Freeform icon is gone from the Dock, even though a different app was removed.
-This shows that the models cannot reliably judge whether the requested task is actually completed.
+\textbf{Procedure Knowledge.} Our benchmark highlights a failure in task objective.
+In Figure \ref{fig:instruction-understanding-errors}, three models (o3, gpt-5-chat-latest, and gemini-2.5-pro) all respond “Yes,” claiming that the Freeform icon is gone from the Dock, even though a different app was removed.
+This indicates that the models fail to correctly track the task objective, leading to incorrect conclusions about task completion.